-Youth Corps Camping programs have tuition ranging from $50 to $225.
+Youth Camping programs have tuition ranging from $75 to $300.
 Tuition assistance is available to help cover most of these costs.
-Tuition Assistance is awarded based on a families' size and monthly income and we are determined to not make tuition a barrier for our programs so please contact us with any questions.
+Tuition Assistance is awarded based on need and we are determined to not make tuition a barrier for our programs, please contact us with any questions.

-Youth Corps Camping participants earn an education stipend for their participation and can also earn bonuses.
+Youth Camping participants earn an education stipend for their participation and can also earn bonuses.
 Both the stipend and bonus is paid in the form of a check made out to the participant which they can use as they wish.
 The base stipend is $283 a week with rustic camping and food included which equals:

 - $1,415 for Five-week programs (rustic camping and food included)

 In addition to the base stipend, participants have the opportunity to earn up to $50 in bonuses a week (also part of the education stipend) for safety, reliability.
 Bonuses are paid upon completion of the program session.